Third Time Lucky (song)

-"Third Time Lucky" is a song by Polish-born singer Basia released in 1994 on her third album The Sweetest Illusion.
+"Third Time Lucky" is a song by Polish-born singer-songwriter Basia, released in 1994 by Epic Records as the fourth single from her third album, The Sweetest Illusion (1994).
 It was written and produced by Basia Trzetrzelewska and Danny White.
 The lyrics tell about drawing lessons from failed relationships and having hope for the next partner to be the ultimate.

-"Third Time Lucky" served as the final single from The Sweetest Illusion and was remixed by Johnny Vicious.
+"Third Time Lucky" also served as the final single from The Sweetest Illusion and was remixed by Johnny Vicious.
 The single was a minor success on the UK Singles Chart.

-It received a positive review from the Music & Media magazine.
+Critical reception

+The song received a positive review from the Music & Media magazine, which wrote that "the ex-Matt Bianco singer feels completely at ease with this sweet South American shuffle.
+With its acoustic guitars, soft percussion and carefree whistling, it is the perfect programming material for ACE stations."
+Alan Jones from Music Week commented, "More South American rhythms from the Polish-born ex-Matt Bianco singer, who is big in America and sings somewhat like Gloria Estefan.
+It's annoyingly catchy, but maybe too twee."

 Music video

-The music video for the song was directed by Nick Morris.
+The accompanying music video for the song was directed by British director Nick Morris.
 It was filmed in Los Angeles, California during rehearsals and the performance at the Greek Theatre in July 1994.
 The clip also includes footage of streets of Los Angeles.
 In 2009, the video was released on a bonus DVD included in the special edition of Basia's album It's That Girl Again.